ChevronETC/AzManagers.jl/docs/src/index.md

 Now, when worker VMs are initialized, they will have the software stack defined in `custom_environment`.
 Please note that this can add significant overhead to the boot-time of the VMs.

+However, there are two subtleties to keep in mind.
+The first is that the specific environment that is instantiated on the workers will be determined by the current project.
+The second is that if the branch-name is equal to the name of the image, then the environment will not propagate to the workers.
+This may change in a future release, but the reason for this behavior is to provide a convenient mechanism to minimize the time that it takes to start a worker.